 Refunds: Once your package is shipped, you are officially checked in to the race and no longer qualify for our refund, deferment, or transfer options.

 Bib Pickup/Race Expo

-Location: Red Eagle Campground (Cut Bank, MT)
+Location: Red Eagle Campground (North of East Glacier Park, MT)

 This is a great opportunity to pick up your bib, check out the area, and meet fellow runners.
 We’ll have our merchandise table set up, so be sure to stop by and say hi!
 We'll have a variety of swag from race shirts to our favorite Hydro Flasks and everything in-between.